Content

 Beard oil is a topical formula that can be applied to the beard and the skin beneath it to promote healthier growth.

-While every beard oil has slightly different ingredients, most claim to combine natural ingredients and vitamins and other nutrients to offer hair health benefits.
+While every beard oil has slightly different ingredients, most claim to combine natural ingredients, vitamins, and other nutrients to offer hair health benefits.
 For example, beard oil may contain vitamin E and other essential nutrients for hair care.
+Beard growth oil also may keep your beard hydrated — acting as a conditioner without drying out your facial hair.

 A quality beard oil may include more than one oil in the “secret formula,” but common ingredients include: